Jul 22, 2013

 © Dr. Michael Lorenz 2013.
 All rights reserved.

 In his article "Mozart: In und vor der Stadt" in the journal Wiener Geschichtsblätter (2/2012) the Viennese amateur historian Walther Brauneis plagiarized my discovery of Theresia Mozart's original baptismal entry by simply copying everything from my article and from the pictures of the entry that I had published online in 2009.
 Brauneis gave himself away by shortening the shelfmark "A-Wstm, St. Peter, Taufbuch (original copy), Tom.
 2, fol.
 123" in footnote 8 of my article into the revealingly false "Taufbuch Pfarre St. Peter, Bd.
 2, fol.
 123".
 This incomplete (and therefore wrong) shelfmark refers to a completely different and much later "Band 2" of the baptismal records in question.
 In the course of his copying Brauneis did not understand what the words "original copy" in the footnote of my article meant.
-Because he had never actually seen the books in the parish archive, he did not know that there are two series of early baptismal records of St. Peter's: the original books (which had been ignored prior to my research and to which I referred with the words "original copy") and the later copies of these books with volume two beginning but in January 1804.
+Because he had never actually seen the books in the parish archive, he did not know that there are two series of early baptismal records of St. Peter's: the original books (which had been ignored prior to my research and to which I referred with the words "original copy") and the later copies of these books with volume two beginning only in January 1804.

 Jul 8, 2013